-NB: Refer to Guidance Note Section 3.5 and Section 4 - Guidance on Declaration and Signing and Annual Aquaculture and Foreshore Licence Fees applicable, explain why you have not co omplied with all conditions: YES. ovided in Parts 1, 2, 3 and 4 above to be true at I am over 18 years of age.
-I/We enclose an application fee of 1.
-DONAL FERGUSON Signature(s) of Applicant(s): (Please state capacity of persons signing on behalf of a Company/Co-op) 2.
-AMBROSE JUR.
-FERGUSON ooley Oysters Ltd Antrosa Ferrisa VAT No: IE 3384072CH Approval No: IE LO 0012EC T 1 .050 070400400 27/02/2019 application must sign and date this application form.) can apply for the renewal/review of an Aquaculture Licence.
-Preferred method of payment is by che of Agriculture, Food and the Marine. eque or bank draft.
-The fee should be made payable to the Department
+NB: Refer to Guidance Note Section 3.5 and Section 4 - Guidance on Declaration and Signing and Annual Aquaculture and Foreshore Licence Fees

+If this is a renewal/review have you met all licence conditions of the existing aquaculture licence?
+If applicable, explain why you have not complied with all conditions: N/A. I/We hereby declare the information provided in Parts 1, 2, 3 and 4 above to be true to the best of my/our knowledge and that I am over 18 years of age.
+I/We enclose an application fee of € with this application. •• Signature(s) of Applicant(s): (Please state capacity of persons signing on behalf of a Company/Co-op) Cooley Oysters Ltd VAT No: IE 3384072CH Approval No: IE LO 0012EC Tel: +353 876486162 Z. AMBROSE JNR FERGUSON.
+Ambrox Ferguson.
+Tel: +353 876486162 Andrew Fergus Date: 20/03/2019 NB All persons named on this licence application must sign and date this application form.
+Only the existing licence holder(s) can apply for the renewal/review of an Aquaculture Licence.
+Preferred method of payment is by cheque or bank draft.
+The fee should be made payable to the Department of Agriculture, Food and the Marine.
+Refer to Guidance Note Section 4 - Guidance on Aquaculture and Foreshore Licence Fees